The Workshop: Impact Mapping

-Trace a path from a measurable business goal, through the actors whose behaviour affects that goal, through the behaviour changes you want to cause, to the deliverables that might cause them — so the team can tell the difference between work that moves the number and work that just feels productive.
+Impact Mapping traces a path from a measurable business goal, through the actors whose behaviour affects that goal, through the behaviour changes you want to cause, to the deliverables that might cause them – so the team can tell the difference between work that moves the number and work that just feels productive.
+The four columns answer why (goal), who (actors), how (impacts – behaviour changes), what (deliverables) – in that order.
+Most practitioners carry the why / who / how / what mnemonic; it’s the shape the room is building, left to right.

 Sometimes called goal mapping or outcome mapping, though outcome mapping has a separate formal definition in the international development world that is not quite the same thing.
-Sometimes confused with story mapping (story mapping lays out what a user does; impact mapping lays out what behaviour you want to change).
-Invented and named by Gojko Adzic in 2012, published as a small book that is still the best short read on the technique.
+Sometimes confused with story mapping – story mapping lays out what a user does; impact mapping lays out what behaviour you want to change.
+Invented and named by Gojko Adzic, BDD-and-impact-mapping author and consultant, in 2012, published as a small book that is still the best short read on the technique.

 “Which of these features, if we built them tomorrow, would move the number we’re supposed to be moving this quarter?”